 - Greater Sense of Independence

 - Respect and Understanding of Our Global Society

-The curriculum is rooted in learning and performing Up With People songs, and dances, participating in community action projects, and creating respect, awareness and appreciation, both locally and globally, for different cultures.
-Students are equipped with skills to make positive changes in their home, schools, community and the world.
+We have taken inspiration from Up with People, and developed a day camp curriculum is rooted in learning and performing Up With People songs, and dances, participating in community action projects, and creating respect, awareness and appreciation, both locally and globally, for different cultures.
+Children who attend this summer program are better equipped with skills to make positive changes in their home, schools, community and the world.